BekaValentine/cyberpunk_game/tasks.md

   - Phone?
 Requires checking it, unless we emphasize the audio ringer/alert noise aspect.
 But a find option.
   - Email?
 Requires checking it, needs audio alerts.
 Probably would be phone based anyway.
 Also a fine option.
   - In person?
 Very diagetic.
 Nice way to initiate contact, and offers contextually determined opsec potential.
   - Dead drops, etc.?
-Very diagretic, a good way to have continued contact over time.
+Very diagetic, a good way to have continued contact over time.

 Encourage the player to learn from old text files, actual text files from textfiles.com

 ### Experience Points / Skills